- There are cracks in your tank

 - You feel it wobble

-A toilet that wobbles or rocks is not normal.
+A toilet that wobbles or rocks are not normal.
 If your toilet is unsteady, call a plumber right away to evaluate the problem.
 While it could be a simple matter of tightening some bolts, it could also mean that the floor underneath is damaged or rotting and you'll need to have it professionally repaired.

 - You've had to fix it often